earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 ## Optional Fields

 The `authors.yml` snippet I've shown so far is a bit simplified.
-I also have links optionally attached authors.
+I also have links optionally attached to authors.
 It looks like this:

 ~~~{.yml caption="authors.yml"}
 Adam: